Targeted Proteomics Data

 Data has been reformatted from the original format to contain AMP PD specific participant and sample IDs.
 Additional QC columns have been added to the data in order to provide additional information for flagged or passed samples.
 The released data has accompanying Terra notebooks, ranging from “Getting Started” notebooks which help users get familiar with the data and eventually assign case and control to samples, to QC notebooks to show users QC criteria used in flagging samples and analysis notebooks to perform simple data visualizations.

-As AMP PD accumulates datasets of the same source tissue and compatible methods, normalized aggregate datasets will appear in the releases directory.
-Datasets in the datasets directory should not be combined in researchers' analyses without first assessing compatibility and normalizing their values.
+As AMP PD accumulates datasets of the same source tissue and compatible methods, updates to the normalized aggregate release product will be made.
+Datasets in the datasets directory should not be combined in researchers' analyses without first assessing compatibility and normalizing their values, therefore, users wishing to use NPX values from both ‘D01’ and ‘D02’ datasets should use the Release 4.0 Proteomics Release product.

 Baseline 3M 6M 9M 12M 18M 24M 30M 36M 42M 48M 54M 60M 72M 84M 96M Total